- Judith Sunderland

-Judith was amongst the first HIV Specialist Midwives in the UK and contributed to the implementation of ante natal HIV testing in pregnancy in London.
+Judith was amongst the first HIV Specialist Midwives in the UK and played a significant role in the implementation of ante natal HIV testing in pregnancy and the development of care pathways for HIV-positive pregnant woman in London.

 - Midwifery Education